WordPress Hosting: Which Hosting Service Is Right For You & Your Personal Website?

 We all know that WordPress is hands down the very best blogging platform… #2 isn’t even close.

 But who’s the Best WordPress Host?
 That question can be hard to answer.

 Lots of sites claim to be the best hosting for WordPress, but who is really the best?
 We compared the top 3 to see if we can find a clear winner.

-Let’s focus on features, reputation, dependability, customer service and price.
+We focused on features, reputation, dependability, customer service and price.

-We’ve been running this WordPress review roundup since 2009, so you won’t find a more qualified source to help you make an informed decision.
+We’ve been running this WordPress review roundup since 2009 so you won’t find a more qualified source to help you make an informed decision.

-Bluehost – Best Value
+#1.
+Bluehost: Best Value

 Bluehost is one of the biggest names in the web hosting industry.
-Catering to those who are just starting out, or run simple websites such as personal blogs, this host offers plenty of exceptional features for an affordable price.
+Catering to beginning bloggers, this host offers plenty of exceptional features for an affordable price.